APPLICATIONS NOW OPEN

 Applicants' submissions are provided only to the judging panel.

-RECIPIENT OBLIGATION
+RECIPIENT OBLIGATION:

 Successful applicants must be able to attend the ACNP National Conference in the same calendar year as attaining the scholarship, and are required to submit a brief report to the ACNP Board within three months of attendance, outlining how the scholarship benefited them.